dsrivastava29/Image-Gallery/README.md

+NOTE: This project may not work if you do not have all related libraries installed on your machine.
+Working on that issue.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>